Planned changes to shared memory

 There is standardization work ongoing that enables developers to create

 SharedArrayBuffer objects again, but changes are needed in order to be use these across threads (i.e.,

 SharedArrayBuffer objects throws by default).
 These changes provide further isolation between sites and help reduce the impact of attacks with high-resolution timers, which can be created with shared memory.

-Firefox's Nightly release from 73 onward has an experimental implementation of the features described in this document enabled by default.
+Starting with Firefox 79, the features described in this document are enabled by default.

 Chrome intends to implement similar restrictions.